 Treatment Options for Hip Dysplasia in Dogs

-Common treatment options for dogs suffering from hip dysplasia could range from changes to lifestyle or diet, to surgery.
-Your vet will work with you to determine the best treatment for your pet and will discuss in detail the pros and cons of each treatment option.
+Common treatment options for dogs suffering from hip dysplasia can range from changes to lifestyle or diet to surgery.
+Your vet will work with you to determine the best treatment for your pet and will be able to outline the pros and cons of each treatment option.

-Below are the three most common types of hip dysplasia surgery for dogs, along with approximate cost of each surgery option:
+Below are three of the most common types of hip dysplasia surgery for dogs.

 Femoral Head Ostectomy (FHO)